AspiringArtificer/pokemon-essentials-template/README.md

 You can copy this repo as is into a new repo using GitHub's template feature.
 After that, you'll want to clone it to your development machine for setup.

 ### Prerequisites
 A Unix compatible OS.
 You can run Linux, Mac(probably), or WSL on Windows(recommended).
-This repo was develop with Ubuntu 22.04 running on WSL2 on Windows 10.
+This repo was developed with Ubuntu 22.04 running on WSL2 on Windows 10.

 An installation of [Tiled](https://www.mapeditor.org/).
-(I used the windows version for my WSL setup.)
+(The repo was developed with the Windows version.)

 Download the Pokemon Essentials v21.1 zip file.
 This contains assets missing from the GitHub repo.
 You'll have to find this on your own.

 Installation of Ruby and Bundler.
 You may already have this on your machine by default.

 Installation of Python3 and Pip.
 You may already have this on your machine by default.

 ### Local Setup